romeerez/orchid-orm/packages/docs/src/guide/columns-common-methods.md

 Set a default value to a column.
 Columns that have defaults become optional when creating a record.

+If you provide a value or a raw SQL, such default should be set on the column in migration to be applied on a database level.

+Or you can specify a callback that returns a value.
+This function will be called for each creating record.
+Such a default won't be applied to a database.

 ```ts
 export class Table extends BaseTable {
   readonly table = 'table';